 Peripheral neuropathy can also result from having blood sugar levels that are consistently higher than normal.
 Over time, damage occurs to the nerves and vessels.
 This can cause the affected areas to lose sensation.

 Neuropathy is particularly common in the hands and feet.
 When it happens, you may not be able to feel wounds when they occur.
-This is one major reason why foot wounds tend to be more common in people with diabetes.
+This is one major reason why foot wounds tend to be

 Immune system deficiency